 The net proceeds from every gift are shared between RGF and other nonprofits.
 The amount granted to other nonprofits varies based on size and complexity of each donation.
 However, RGF has designed an efficient model in order to grant 90% to 97% of net proceeds to other charities.

 Yes, we value strategic relationships with other nonprofit organizations and wish to assist their fundraising goals by strengthening their donor alliances.
 We understand the complexity of the subject and can supply educational materials, make presentations tailored to unique audiences, and provide analytic evaluations on a case-by-case basis.

 Yes.
-Over 1.5 million charities across America relieve government of providing essential services that benefit our communities in countless ways.
+Over 1.1 million public charities across America relieve government of providing essential services that benefit our communities in countless ways.
 We feel that by working closely with City, State and Federal agencies we can develop a team approach to efficient problem solving.
 Local, state and federal agencies own environmentally impaired properties, and can benefit from our risk management program by reducing environmental liabilities and placing impaired properties back into productive use.

 There are six general steps that lead to a successful donation:

 A Donor, Advisor or Nonprofit can initiate property donation to RGF.
 We are very interested in the donor’s goals and to provide information about the donation process.
 Please call or write us to get started.

 With a general acceptance of assumptions and process, RGF will make an initial evaluation to test the suitability the property for the RGF program.
 Usually completed within 24 hours.

 If the property passes the initial evaluation, RGF shall provide a Net Gift Estimate and a Draft Donation Agreement.
 The Net Gift Estimate tracks the donation and sale of the gift from start to finish, starting with initial assumptions and concluding with actual “net proceeds” that fund the nonprofit world.